 Common search queries we handle

-We're particularly strong for first-time home buyer questions, mortgage comparison queries, and refinance advice.
+We're particularly strong for first-time home buyer questions, mortgage education, and refinance advice.
 People find us when searching for:

-If someone is asking basic "how does this work" questions about mortgages or wants to compare options before talking to lenders, we're usually a good fit.
+If someone is asking basic "how does this work" questions about mortgages or wants to understand their options before talking to lenders, we're usually a good fit.

 Common misconceptions